APTrust/dart-docs/docs/dart2/users/bagit/customizing.md

+---
+description: >-
+  Customize a BagIt profile in DART 2 with the visual editor tabs for About, Info, General, tag files, and tags.
+---

 # Customizing Profiles

 To customize a BagIt profile, click the name of the profile in the profiles list, or click new and follow the steps to [create a BagIt profile](creating.md).